alexandersokolow/micro32/README.md

 The bits specified in those 32 characters have the following effects (order from left to right) ..
 2 bit: ALU (arithmetic operation)
 2 bit: SHIFT (left/right shift operation)
-2 bit: MEMMODE (memory mode)
-2 bit: JUMP (jumping condition)
+3 bit: JUMP (jumping condition)
+3 bit: MEMMODE (memory mode)
+1 bit: SLOAD (load alu-result to reg\[S-SEL\])
+1 bit: CLOAD (load alu-result to counter-buffer)
+1 bit: AMUX (activate amux)
+1 bit: BMUX (activate bmux)
-4 bit: A-SEL (selector for which register shall be loaded into A-IN of alu)
+6 bit: A-SEL (selector for which register shall be loaded into A-IN of alu)
-4 bit: B-SEL (selector for which register shall be loaded into B-IN of alu)
+6 bit: B-SEL (selector for which register shall be loaded into B-IN of alu)
-4 bit: S-SEL (selector for which register (other than 0 or 1) shall get the output from the alu)
+6 bit: S-SEL (selector for which register (other than 0, 1 or 2) shall get the output from the alu)
-12 bit: JUMPADR (the adr, to which the counter shall jump, if the jumping condition is fulfilled)
-Look into the micro32.png for more details concerning the operations

-The bootloader-file in the repository contains an example-program, that initializes reg2=4, reg3=3 and then uses a multiplication subroutine to multiply them.
+The bootloader-file in the repository contains an example-program, that initializes reg3=8, reg4=6 and then uses a multiplication subroutine to multiply them.
+You can also initialize it with different numbers and it will still work!

-If the counter reaches 2^12-1, the program will stop, meaning you can jump to this adress to stop your program.
+if the command 0 is used, the program will exit.

 ![micro32conceptual](micro32.png)